COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 - `Update`: Check if the `finished` boolean has been triggered from the `LabyrinthDoor` script.

-- `FixedUpdate`: move the player up by a fixed amount (simulates the player pressing a directional input).
+- `FixedUpdate`: Move the player up by a fixed amount (simulates the player pressing a directional input).

 - `OnTriggerEnter2D`: Check if the player collides with `GameObject` and if this is the case teleport the player to a specified location, update the animation sprites and disable the player's movement input.